-Dr. George Alfred Elliott was born on the 8th of December, 1869 in London, Ontario.
-He was the 7th of 8 children born to John Elliott and the former Margaret Caroline Thompson.
+Dr. George Alfred Elliott was born in London, Ontario on the 8th of December, 1869.
+Dr. Elliott was the 7th of 8 children born to John Elliott and the former Margaret Caroline Thompson.
 His parents were farmers and his siblings were; William Daniel Elliott, John Wesley Elliott, Mary Jane Elliott, Simon Thompson Elliott, Janette Annie Elliott, Albert Fraser Elliott and Frederick “Frank” Elliott.
 By 1881, the Elliott family was living in Dover Twp (Chatham-Kent).
 Dr. Elliott attended Chatham Collegiate Institute and after his graduation from secondary school he taught school for 3 years in Chatham-Kent and in St Thomas (Elgin County).

 Dr. Elliott began his studies at The University of Toronto Faculty of Medicine in 1893.
 He graduated in 1896.
-Dr. Elliott started his medical practice in Cedar Springs in 1897 after completing an internship.
+Dr. Elliott started his medical practice in Cedar Springs, Ontario in 1897 after completing an internship.

 He married Ida Cramb on the 5th of October, 1898 in Detroit, Michigan.
 Mrs. Elliott was born on the 19th of September, 1876, in Jackson, Michigan, the daughter of Peter Cramb and the former Alice Shuart.
 By the time Mrs. Elliott was 5 years old, she and her parents were living in Chatham.
 Her father was a butcher.
 Her younger sister Alice May Cramb was born in Chatham on the 17th of September, 1884.